Cosmological perturbation and matter power spectrum in bimetric massive gravity: Introduction

-In this work, we explore the feature of the linear density perturbations as well as matter power spectrum for a non-trivial minimal scenario in the bimetric massive gravitational theory.
-We will first estimate the allowed window of the model parameter by comparing our numerical calculations to the observational data, and then examine the stability with the constrained parameter.
+As demonstrated in the literature\footnote{See Ref.~\cite{Ade:2015rim}, for example.}, the modified gravity theories without the $\Lambda$CDM approach are hard to fit the cosmic microwave background radiation (CMB) and large scale structure observational data.
+In order to check the viability of the bigravity model, it is helpful to explore the feature of the linear density perturbations as well as the matter power spectrum in a viable non-trivial minimal scenario, which has the $\Lambda$CDM limit associated with a modification term.
+This type of the study has been done in the DGP~\cite{Falck:2014jwa} and Galileon frameworks~\cite{Barreira:2013eea, Li:2013tda, Barreira:2013xea}.
+In this work, we plan to estimate the allowed window of the model parameter by comparing with our numerical calculations to the most recent observational data, and examine the stability with the constrained parameter.
+Our goal is to find out whether there are still some possible deviations between our viable minimal scenario of the bimetric massive gravity theory and the $\Lambda$CDM model.

 This paper is organized as follows.
 In Sec.~\ref{sec:model} we derive the effective equations of dark energy at the background level.
-In Sec.~\ref{sec:density-pert}, we consider the scalar perturbations in the synchronous gauge and obtain the perturbed equations.
+In Sec.~\ref{sec:density-pert}, we consider scalar perturbations in the synchronous gauge and obtain the perturbed equations.
 We numerically solve the linear perturbation equations in Sec.~\ref{sec:mpk}.
 We discuss the ghost and stability problems and show the matter power spectrum in Sec.~\ref{sec:stability}.
-Finally, the conclusions are given in Sec.~\ref{sec:conclusion}.
+Finally, the conclusion is given in Sec.~\ref{sec:conclusion}.